falkorichter/sensorberg-dev.github.io/api/documentation.md

     end
 end
 ```

 Note: in the URLs, dashes are used. `event_reaction_log_entries`becomes [portal.sensorberg.com/api/internal/event-reaction-log-entries](https://portal.sensorberg.com/api/internal/event-reaction-log-entries)

+#known issues

+In order to fully create a "campaign" the endpoints for `event_reactions` and `interaction_periods`... are currently missing.
+They will be added shortly.

 # PostMan

 ## collection
 Available for download at [SensorbergAPI.postman_collection](SensorbergAPI.postman_collection)

+go to `Settings->Retain headers when clicking links->On` to enable a useful workflow in postman by following links contained in the response.

 ## variables:
 * `api_base_url` must be set to `https://portal.sensorberg.com`